 Microsoft Defender SmartScreen protects against phishing or malware websites and applications, and the downloading of potentially malicious files.

 Microsoft Defender SmartScreen determines whether a site is potentially malicious by:

-Analyzing visited webpages looking for indications of suspicious behavior.
+Analyzing visited webpages and looking for indications of suspicious behavior.
 If Microsoft Defender SmartScreen determines that a page is suspicious, it will show a warning page to advise caution.